Who I Work With

 Change and Patterns of Coping

-The experience of being human brings real challenges, and for many people, patterns such as substance use or repetitive behaviors offer short-term relief or distraction from overwhelm, uncertainty, or isolation.
+The experience of being human brings real challenges, and for many people, patterns such as substance use or compulsive behaviors offer short-term relief or distraction from overwhelm, uncertainty, or isolation.
 These patterns are often creative attempts to cope, regulate, or protect oneself.
 In therapy, the work is not to judge or rush to eliminate them, but to understand what they have been responding to and what they reveal about how one has learned to live.

 Men’s Mental Health and the Question of Identity